wilbooorn/prepwork/w4/README.md

 - Introduction to JavaScript through Codecademy
 - Covers syntax, functions, loops, control flow, and data structures
 - This shouldn't take more then 10 hour to complete
+- You do not need to pay for a subscription or turn anything in to us.
+  You should complete the free portion though.

 [resume]: resume/README.md
 [codecademy]: https://www.codecademy.com/learn/javascript